DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 * You should use Redux when you have a complex state object that is difficult to manage with the local state alone.
 * The app state is updated frequently
 * The logic to update that state may be complex
-* The app has a medium or large-sized codebase and might be wroked on bt many people
+* The app has a medium or large-sized codebase and might be worked on bt many people
 ---
 ### Redux Terminologies
 * __Actions__ : Actions are the driving force of every dynamic application, as they are the medium by which all changes are communicated within a Redux Application.
 * __Reducers__ : Reducers are event Listeners which handles event based on the actions type.
-* __Stroe__ : It stores the application data.
+* __Store__ : It stores the application data.

 ---
 ### How Redux Works